kerryhuangcmu/Kerry-s-Data-Portfolio/final-project-part-two.md

 Representative individuals I identify are people who have experiences of at least 1 year using dating apps and have experiences talking to people on those platforms.
 They are the age group of 20ish, which is the group that grows up with the digital technologies.

 This story is mainly for those who are actively forming relationships online.
 While most of my data comes from the United States, I believe the insights are widely applicable, as romance scams are a global issue.
-My goal is to reach current and potential dating app users, helping them stay more cautious and informed as they navigate these platforms.
+My goal is to reach current and potential dating app users, helping them stay more cautious and informed as they navigate these platforms (ChatGPT, 2025).

 ## Interview script